A vacation rental channel manager lets you list on multiple sites without the manual work and constant danger of double bookings.

 iCal is a free alternative to distribution channel management that uses small text files to sync properties across various channels.
 However, iCal comes with some serious downsides:

-- Distribution channel updates can mess with iCal and you might not notice you’ve lost connectivity.
-During this time, you could get a double booking.
+• Distribution channel updates can mess with iCal and you might not notice you’ve lost connectivity.
+Again, you could get a double booking.

-Always go with the tool that offers the most API connections, and check what information gets synced.
-Some tools only sync calendar availability; others update everything from pricing to property details.
+It’s best to go with a tool that offers the most API connections.
+And always check what information gets synced.
+Some tools only sync calendar availability (like iCal); others update everything from pricing to property details.

 Features